 Singapore Airlines: Singapore

-Overview: Singapore Airlines offers stopover packages for one or two nights starting at just S$41 (about $30 USD) including a hotel stay.
+Overview: Singapore Airlines offers stopover packages for one or 2 nights in Singapore starting at just S$63 (about $47 USD) including a hotel stay.
 You can choose from nearly 40 hotels including four-star choices and transfers from the airport are included.

 If you book the upgraded Stopover Holiday package, it includes entry to over 20 attractions across the city and the two-night version includes a one-day pass to Universal Studios Singapore.